RubyZX67/rubyzx67.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Xuan (Ruby) Zhang, a researcher with a Ph.D. in spatial intelligence,
+I am currently the Research Development Lead at 2077AI Foundation, where we advance open-source multimodal AI research and collaborate on human-aligned reward modeling and multimodal reasoning pipelines.
+We actively support academic collaborations, research funding initiatives, and internship programs.
+For potential cooperation, please feel free to contact me at ruby@2077ai.com.

-My research focuses on bridging urban-scale multimodal perception with embodied AI systems.
-Currently, as the Research Development Lead at 2077AI, I advance open-source multimodal AI initiatives and collaborate on human-aligned reward modeling and reasoning pipelines.
+I received my Ph.D. in Architecture, specializing in Spatial Intelligence, from Zhejiang University (advised by Prof. Haoying Han).
+During my doctoral studies, I was also enrolled in the Joint Ph.D.
+Program at the Singapore-ETH Centre, Future Cities Laboratory (advised by Prof. Thomas Schroepfer).
+I obtained my Bachelor’s degree from Chu Kochen Honors College, Zhejiang University.

-Particularly, I am interested in
+My research interests lie at the intersection of spatial intelligence and embodied AI, with a focus on:
 - Large-scale simulated urban worlds integrating physical and social dynamics.
 - LLM/VLM-driven agents capable of perceiving, reasoning, and acting in rich spatial environments.
 - Human-centric evaluation frameworks for embodied agents in open-ended city simulations.